 3. A WordPress blog can work with nearly any ecommerce platform like Shopify, Bigcommerce, or WooCommerce

 Here you have two options:

-- You can build your entire ecommerce site on WordPress.
+You can build your entire ecommerce site on WordPress.
 There’s a plugin for the most popular platforms like WooCommerce, Shopify and BigCommerce.
 In fact, WooCommerce was built to work as a native plug-in for WordPress.
-It is not stand alone platform like Shopify or BigCommerce.
+It is not a stand-alone platform like Shopify or BigCommerce.
 The biggest selling point is, like WordPress, WooCommerce is free and open source.
 Also like WordPress, there can be a little more of a learning curve to getting it just right.

 When you create a new section of your Shopify or BigCommerce website, like a blog, you’re typically creating a subdirectory.
 That subdirectory is like a folder in the file cabinet of your website.

 Search engines like Google will consider the subdirectory as part of your main website.
 Your ecommerce store will get all the SEO equity (or ‘“juice”) from publishing high-quality content to that blog.

 Now, the tricky bit.